silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 ## What the performance cost

-I have written elsewhere about masking, in detail, and I am not going to run the argument again here. [^b] What matters for this letter is the outcome.
+I have written elsewhere about masking, in detail, and I am not going to run the argument again here.
+What matters for this letter is the outcome.

 I performed.
 It did not work.
 Not "worked less well" - the research is blunter than that.
 When observers rate brief clips of autistic and non-autistic adults, autistic people are rated worse, and the judgements form in seconds. [^21] When Belcher and colleagues tested it directly, camouflaging intent did not predict first impressions at all. [^22] The effort bought nothing measurable.

-Meanwhile the thing that does measurably improve how autistic adults are received is disclosure - being known, and being known by someone who understands what they have been told. [^23] I spent thirty years doing the precise opposite, at maximum cost, for no return.
+Meanwhile the thing that does measurably improve how autistic adults are received is disclosure - being known, and being known by someone who understands what they have been told. [^23] I spent half a century doing the precise opposite, at maximum cost, for no return.

 Which brings me to the sentence I hear most, and the one I want to answer properly.